Hill of Crosses: History

+Early history

 Over the generations, the place has come to signify the peaceful endurance of Lithuanian people despite the threats they faced throughout history.
 After the 3rd partition of the Polish–Lithuanian Commonwealth in 1795, Lithuania became part of the Russian Empire.
 Poles and Lithuanians unsuccessfully rebelled against Russian authorities in 1831 and 1863.
 These two uprisings are connected with the beginnings of the hill: as families could not locate bodies of perished rebels, they started putting up symbolic crosses at the site of a former hill fort.

+Independent Lithuania (1918–1939)

 When the old political structure of Eastern Europe fell apart in 1918, Lithuania once again declared its independence.
 Throughout this time, the Hill of Crosses was used as a place for Lithuanians to pray for peace, for their country, and for the loved ones they had lost during the Wars of Independence.

-The site took on a special significance during the years 1944–1990, when Lithuania was occupied by the Soviet Union.
-Continuing to travel to the hill and leave their tributes, Lithuanians used it to demonstrate their allegiance to their original identity, religion and heritage.
-It was a venue of peaceful resistance, although the Soviets worked hard to remove new crosses, and bulldozed the site at least three times (including attempts in 1963 and 1973).
-There were even rumors that the authorities planned to build a dam on the nearby Kulvė River, a tributary to Mūša, so that the hill would end up underwater.